 CARD Bank ensures that the health of its clients is protected.
-Finding out that most members and their families suffer from common, treatable, and/ or preventable illnesses, CARD Bank established the Microfinance and Health Protection Program (MaHP) unit.
-With the establishment of the unit, clients then have a greater access to affordable and quality consultation services, prescription drugs, and information on how to seek the correct treatment for a situation.
+Finding out that most clients and their families suffer from common, treatable, and/ or preventable illnesses, CARD Bank established the Microfinance and Health Protection (MAHP) Program unit.
+With the establishment of the unit, clients then have a greater access to affordable and quality consultation services, drug prescription, and information on how to seek the correct treatment for a situation.
 This enables CARD Bank to tend to the clients' and their family's healthcare needs.